LedgerHQ/ragger/_sources/glossary.rst.txt

      application to check the application behaves as expected.

    Layout
-     In the Fatstacks SDK, a **Layout** refers to an element displayed on a Fatstacks screen.
+     In the Stax SDK, a **Layout** refers to an element displayed on a Stax screen.
 Examples of Layouts can be a button, on a specific location, a keyboard, or just a centered text.
 This name is used in ``Ragger`` to designate the class allowing to interact with a displayed layout.